High Blood Pressure and Peripheral Arterial Disease (PAD)

 If you have diabetes, high blood pressure increases your risk for diabetes complications.

 Lowering your blood pressure and keeping it low can:

-Reduce your risk of dying of heart disease by 25%.
+Reduce your risk for dying of heart disease